top of page

 Rooted in this musical lineage, Douglas took the opportunity to develop his own musical voice and saw the role of the improvising Jazz Drummer as a natural evolution from his grandfather’s artform of conducting, combined with that of an improvisor - composing in real-time.

-Douglas became the first British musician to be awarded a place on Juilliard’s prestigious Jazz program on a scholarship and after his Master’s graduation was awarded the drum chair for the Artist Diploma Ensemble (2015-17), where his sextet was coached by Wynton Marsalis and Kenny Barron touring Europe, South America and Japan.
+Douglas became the first British musician to be awarded a place on Juilliard’s prestigious Jazz program on a scholarship in 2013 and after his Master’s graduation was awarded the drum chair for the Artist Diploma Ensemble (2015-17), where his sextet was coached by Wynton Marsalis and Kenny Barron touring Europe, South America and Japan.
+He has been fortunate enough to study with and be mentored by master musicians including Kenny Washington,

 Douglas is a passionate educator, and was Director of Juilliard’s Music Advancement Program Percussion Ensemble, in addition to teaching percussion lessons, coaching their orchestral musicians and mentoring their young educators.
-He has also taught for Jazz at Lincoln Center’s education programs and summer schools, Carnegie Hall’s Ensemble Connect, the Jazz Arts Collective and has recently joined the faculty at Fordham University, Bloomingdale School of Music and the Louis Armstrong Foundation.
+He has also taught for Jazz at Lincoln Center’s education programs and summer schools, Carnegie Hall’s Ensemble Connect, the Jazz Arts Collective and is on the teaching faculty at Fordham University, Bloomingdale School of Music and the

 Biography